evanodell/xstatic/README.md

 ``` r
 remotes::install_github("francisbarton/xstatic")
 ```

 ## Limitations

-There are many!
+There are many\!

 Please let me know ideas for things I have missed, things I could have done more efficiently, or things you would like to see.

 The whole thing is built around `tidyverse` functions and things like `jsonlite::fromJSON` and `janitor::clean_names`.
-I suppose ideally I should have built it more around base functions, but I like the tidyverse approach, so that's what you get.
-If I'm honest I live in the tidyverse and I don't really know how to make things work in base R any more.
+I suppose ideally I should have built it more around base functions, but I like the tidyverse approach, so that’s what you get.
+If I’m honest I live in the tidyverse and I don’t really know how to make things work in base R any more.

 The script involves building a JSON query programatically, which is a super-fragile process.

 Please give it a try but be gentle, it is a delicate beast.
 Let me know what breaks.

-Pull requests are welcomed and of course it's all MIT-licensed open code so fork away.
+Pull requests are welcomed and of course it’s all MIT-licensed open code so fork away.

-* Currently the script is set up to get totals for a variety of geographic areas.
+  - Currently the script is set up to get totals for a variety of geographic areas.
 Not to get data segmented by age, gender, claimant status etc, because that is beyond what I need currently.
-And it was already complicated enough...
+And it was already complicated enough…
-* There's a load of hacks in there to accommodate places where the schema uses different table structures for different benefits (see "exception hacks" in `get_dwp_codes.R`)
+  - There’s a load of hacks in there to accommodate places where the schema uses different table structures for different benefits (see “exception hacks” in `get_dwp_codes.R`)
-* I was too lazy to include Travel to Work zones as an area filter in my area codes script but I don't think Stat-Xplore provides data at those levels anyway?
+  - I was too lazy to include Travel to Work zones as an area filter in my area codes script but I don’t think Stat-Xplore provides data at those levels anyway?

 ## Example

 Just one example here so far.
 This gets Universal Credit claims by LSOA level in the county (an upper tier local authority) of Herefordshire, for the last two reporting periods (`periods_tail = 2`).

 The example in the manual (`?xstatic`) is a much smaller one.